johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 20 * pow(0.7, depth)
        :values: >0.0

-    Depth of the box.
+    The three-dimensional depth of the box.

 .. property:: horizSideColor

     .. propparams:: Color baseColor.lighten(0.34)

-    Color of the horizontal side of the box.
+    Color of the horizontal part of the three-dimensional depth of the box.

 .. property:: vertSideColor

     .. propparams:: Color baseColor.lighten(0.12)

-    Color of the vertical side of the box.
+    Color of the vertical part of the three-dimensional depth of the box.

 .. property:: strokeColor